stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 # Manage Backup and Restore from a Dedicated Namespace

-A guide on how to manage backup and restore from a dedicated namespace for targets of different namespaces using Stash.
+This guide will show you how you can use a dedicated backup namespace to keep your backup resources isolated from your workloads.

 ## Before You Begin